-Gradually, a shift could be noticed from the altruist initiatives of middle-class citizens (often women) targeted at families in poverty, towards activities that can also contribute to the self-fullfilment of the volunteer.
+Gradually, a shift could be noticed from the altruist initiatives of middle-class citizens (often women) targeted at families in poverty, towards activities that can also contribute to the self-fulfillment of the volunteer.
 Volunteering became an important way to participate in society and an instrument of social integration.
 More and more, participation in voluntary work became more important than the ideological message or the connection to one of the pillars.

 However, the law related to volunteer’s rights of 3 July 2005 introduced a common definition to be shared by everyone involved in voluntary work, included youth work.
 It defines volunteering as follows:

 - Volunteering is unpaid;

-- it does not involve obligation;
+- It does not involve obligation;

-- it is undertaken for others or for society;
+- It is undertaken for others or for society;

-- there should be always a distinction between volunteering and professional activities.
+- There should always be a distinction between volunteering and professional activities.

 Since the development of the Voluntary Service Act in 2005, the Federal Government has been applying a clear definition on volunteering, which has the following basic components: